American Music Awards: 10 things you missed, from Taylor Swift’s speech to Jennifer Lopez and Maluma’s duet

 COLLABORATION OF THE YEAR

-Cardi B feat.
-Megan Thee Stallion “WAP”
+Cardi B featuring Megan Thee Stallion, “WAP”

-DaBaby feat.
-Roddy Ricch “Rockstar”
+DaBaby featuring Roddy Ricch, “Rockstar”

-Dan + Shay with Justin Bieber “10,000 Hours” — winner
+Dan + Shay with Justin Bieber, “10,000 Hours” — winner

-Lady Gaga and Ariana Grande “Rain On Me”
+Lady Gaga and Ariana Grande, “Rain on Me”

-Megan Thee Stallion feat.
-Beyoncé “Savage Remix”
+Megan Thee Stallion featuring Beyoncé, “Savage Remix”

 FAVORITE MUSIC VIDEO

-Doja Cat “Say So”
+Doja Cat, “Say So”

-Future feat.
-Drake “Life Is Good”
+Future featuring Drake, “Life Is Good”

-Lady Gaga and Ariana Grande “Rain On Me”
+Lady Gaga and Ariana Grande, “Rain on Me”

-Taylor Swift “Cardigan” — winner
+Taylor Swift, “Cardigan” — winner

-The Weeknd “Blinding Lights”
+The Weeknd, “Blinding Lights”

 FAVORITE FEMALE ARTIST — POP/ROCK